DETAILED ACTION

 Greyscale

-While Weetman is silent as to this distance, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to have modified the teachings of Weetman II using the general shape taught by Weetman (insomuch as Weetman II does not expressly disclose this shape) above and by sizing the propeller for use in a given tank size and thereby arrive at a distance in an axial direction of the propeller between a trailing transverse plane comprising the intersection between the inner edge and the trailing edge and a leading transverse plane comprising the intersection between the outer edge and the trailing edge greater than 145 millimeters.
+While Weetman is silent as to this distance, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to have modified the teachings of Weetman II using the general shape taught by Weetman (insomuch as Weetman II does not expressly disclose this shape) above and to size the propeller for use in a given tank size to thereby arrive at a distance in an axial direction of the propeller between a trailing transverse plane comprising the intersection between the inner edge and the trailing edge and a leading transverse plane comprising the intersection between the outer edge and the trailing edge greater than 145 millimeters.

 The person of ordinary skill in the art would have found it obvious scale the relative dimensions of the propeller up or down with the expectation of achieving the same performance for use in different sized tanks.
 See In Gardner v.
 TEC Syst., Inc., supra.
 The person of ordinary skill would have found it obvious to use a known shape for a propeller in order to achieve the predictable result of mixing liquid suspensions (Weetman, abstract).